-If you’ve been faithfully watching for more information about Fall Into Reading 2010, here it is!
+If you’ve been faithfully watching for more information about Fall Into Reading 2011, I’m happy to say it’s here!
 Those of you who have participated in my reading challenges in the past already know the drill, but for those of you who are new (or who would just like a refresher), read on.

-Essentially, Fall Into Reading 2010 is a fun, low-pressure reading challenge open to anyone and everyone.
-It will take place September 22nd-December 20th (which, as you may have guessed, is the fall of 2010).
+Essentially, Fall Into Reading 2011 is a fun, low-pressure reading challenge open to anyone and everyone.
+It will take place September 23rd-December 21st (which, as you may have guessed, lines up with the fall of 2011).

 To participate, here’s what you need to do: